lowrycito/handbook/pages/study-manual-general-handbook-24.md

 #### Returning Home Early

-Some missionaries are released early for health, worthiness, or other reasons.
+Some teaching and service missionaries are released early for health, worthiness, or other reasons.
 Bishops and stake presidents give special support to these returned missionaries.
 Leaders help them work to regain health or return to service if possible.

-For missionaries who are ready to return to service, the stake president contacts the Missionary Department to recommend this (see 24.9.3).
-Some missionaries who return to service may be reassigned to a different teaching mission or to a service mission.
+For teaching or service missionaries who are ready to return to service, the stake president contacts the Missionary Department to recommend this (see 24.9.3).
+Some teaching missionaries who return to service may be reassigned to a different teaching mission or to a service mission.

 When returning to service is not possible, leaders encourage the member to press forward on the covenant path as a lifelong disciple of Jesus Christ.
 Leaders also encourage pursuing other important endeavors, such as education or employment for young missionaries.

+Image

+collage of missionaries

 24.7